CapnOdin/GridGUI/docs/Classes/GridGUIClass.md

 > **name**: x

-> **desc**: The Columns that the cell spands over.
-When more than one column is wanted seperate the start and end columns with a hyphen, e.g. "2-5".
+> **desc**: The Columns that the cell spans over.
+When more than one column is wanted separate the start and end columns with a hyphen, e.g. "2-5".

 > **type**: string|number

 > **name**: y

-> **desc**: The Rows that the cell spands over.
-When more than one row is wanted seperate the start and end rows with a hyphen, e.g. "2-5".
+> **desc**: The Rows that the cell spans over.
+When more than one row is wanted separate the start and end rows with a hyphen, e.g. "2-5".

 > **type**: string|number